The Cloning Coach: Expert advice for common error conditions

 Additionally, some hard drive enclosures respond poorly to sleep/wake events.
 If the problems that you are encountering tend to occur only after your system has slept and woken, you should try a different hard drive enclosure or interface to rule out enclosure-specific sleep problems.

 Read errors are typically a result of media damage — some of the "sectors" on the hard drive have failed and OS X can no longer read data from them.
-Read errors can occur on the source or destination volume.
+Read errors can occur on the source or destination volume, and they can affect old disks as well as brand-new disks.
 When read errors occur, the file or files that are using the bad sector must be deleted.
+Bad sectors are "spared out" — permanently marked as unusable — only when the files on those sectors are deleted.
 The steps below indicate how to resolve media errors.

 - Click on the affected item in the Cloning Coach window, then click on the "Reveal in Finder" button.